mansiupadhaya/compTIA-securityplus-labs/1-Exploring-the-Lab-Environment.md

-# Lab 1.1.5 - Exploring the Lab Environment
+# 1 - Exploring the Lab Environment

 ### Objective
 Getting familiar with the lab interface, tools and virtual machines (Windows and Kali Linux) that will be used